Sending a Camera to Space

 One final thing to consider is the capture mode you want to use to obtain your imagery.
 You can choose to take photos on at certain intervals or record video of the entire flight.
 For us, we record the entire flight with video and then we use VLC Player to take snapshots of the video to obtain still photos of the flight from the video footage we recorded.
 One thing we recommend when recording video is to set your video recording to be captured on a loop.
 This means that instead of creating one giant video file, you should instruct the camera to stop and save your recording every few minutes and start a new video file.
 For us, we do this every 5 minutes.
 At the end of our flight we have a few dozen video files in 5 minute increments.
 The benefit of this is that if anything happens to your camera during the flight, you can at least recover some video from a portion of the flight that had no issues.
 For example, on OLHZN-5, our landing occurred on high voltage power lines which caused our final video clip to become corrupted when it struck the power lines.
 Since we were recording in 5 minute increments, we had multiple clean video files from earlier in the flight so not all was lost.
 If we were recording 1 giant video file, we could have potentially lost everything.
 Fortunately, we were able to repair the final video file to recover the footage so we got lucky there!

 Another tip we have is to use dashcam mode, if possible.
 This is an optional method, but one we use on every flight.
 The Lightdow LD4000 cameras are capable of running in dashcam mode which means as soon as they receive power, they will turn on and begin recording without any extra button presses.
 To make launch day easier for us, we mount our cameras in place and simply attach the battery power to start the camera recordings.
-We don’t have to worry about pressing the record button or mounting our cameras a launch time which makes things more efficient since everything is mounted and prepared the night before.
+We don’t have to worry about pressing the record button or mounting our cameras at launch time which makes things more efficient since everything is mounted and prepared the night before.
 One caution, though, is that if you’re going to use dashcam mode once the SD card is full, it will loop around and start overwriting your oldest video files.
 Make sure your SD card has enough storage space to outlast your camera batteries.
-We use 64 GB Class 10 micro SD cards to ensure we have enough space.
+We use 32 GB Class 10 micro SD cards to ensure we have enough space.
+Ideally, we’d like to use 64 GB SD cards, but the Lightdow LD4000 cameras only support up to 32 GB so we’re stuck with 32 GB for now.
 Most action cameras will require Class 10 SD Cards at a minimum which ensures that the card can save the data fast enough for HD video recording.

 Lastly, check and test your cameras for electromagnetic interference with your GPS tracking systems.
 Particularly, this is a common issue on action cameras when they are in close proximity to your GPS electronics.
 The circuits that write the video data to the onboard SD cards can be noisy (electronically speaking).
 Our cameras are wrapped completely in copper tape to create a faraday cage around the camera and reduce the interference the camera causes.
-Additionally, we use an active GPS antenna which also helps weed out interference.
+Additionally, we use an active GPS antenna which also helps weed out interference and performs better than cheaper ceramic passive antennas.